How Market Basket Analysis In Python works?

 The Apriori algorithm is popular in Market Basket Analysis and association rule mining.
 Its primary purpose is to identify frequent itemsets within a transactional dataset.
 Here’s an explanation of how the Apriori algorithm works:

-• Rule Evaluation: Finally, the generated association rules are evaluated based on metrics such as support, confidence, and lift.
+Finally, the generated association rules are evaluated based on support, confidence, and lift metrics.
 Support measures the frequency of the rule, confidence indicates the likelihood of the consequent item being purchased given the antecedent, and lift measures the strength of the association between the antecedent and the resultant.

 Steps of Market Basket Analysis in Python